 Not suitable for dishwasher cleaning

 Aluminum cookware is a good choice because of its quick heating and elimination of hotspot properties.
 The coating prevents food from coming into touch with the metal core, however, it limits the temperature at which the utensils are safe to use.
 Stainless steel utensils, on the other hand, can endure high temperatures and have no coatings, which makes them ideal for many cooking methods.

 Stainless steel is safe to some extent.
 But this cookware is usually made up of nickel and chromium.
 These heavy metals are usually present at safe, low levels or doses.
 However, if you are sensitive or allergic to chromium or nickel, you should avoid using stainless steel.

 What are the side effects of cooking in aluminum?

-Aluminum cookware can quickly become scratched and pitted from regular use, resulting in pieces of aluminum absorbing into the food.
-Some studies show that people with pre-existing kidney problems are more at risk of the potential side effects of aluminum, as, in this case, the body’s ability to eliminate aluminum is limited.
+Aluminum cookware can easily become scratched and pitted from regular use, resulting in pieces of aluminum absorbing into the food.
+Some studies show that people with pre-existing kidney problems are more at risk of the potential side effects of aluminum, as in this case, the body’s ability to eliminate aluminum is limited.

 Does aluminum foil release toxins when heated?